Movatterモバイル変換

 The rear axle for all Excursions was aSterling 10.5 axle.
 Thefour-wheel-drive models had an NV273transfer case andDana 50 front axle.
 Rear axle ratios of 3.73:1 and 4.30:1 were offered.

 During the development of the chassis, Ford learned that its initial design caused smaller vehicles (such as aFord Taurus) to become severely overridden in a head-on collision.
 In the test, the tire of the Excursion drove up to the windshield of the Taurus (reducing the chance of survival for its driver).[8]
 As a response, Ford modified the chassis to include an under-bumper "blocker beam"; a safety device the French transportation ministry initially tested in 1971.[8]
-A trailer hitch was standard equipment to help reduceunderriding in rear-end collisions by smaller vehicles.
+To preventunderriding during rear-end collisions, a trailer hitch was made standard equipment, essentially performing the same function as the blocker beam.

 Powertrain